I searched far and wide for a hypoallergenic pet, and a ferret is pretty close to being ideal so long as I take some extra cleaning steps.

 - I clean the cage with bleach twice a week.
-It sounds like a lot but it only takes about twenty minutes to do.
+It sounds like a lot, but it only takes about 20 minutes to do.
 I also change the bedding at this time.

 - I don't use bleach on her food and water dishes, just soap and water for those.

 My husband doesn't handle her a lot.
-When he does he makes a point not to touch his face.
+When he does, he makes a point not to touch his face.
 Once done with handling Rascal, he washes his hands.
-By taking these steps he does do fine with her and it is nice for our to son to have a pet to care for.
+By taking these steps, he does do fine with her, and it is nice for our son to have a pet to care for.

 So Are Ferrets Hypoallergenic?

-Here are some cost-saving tips if you decide a ferret might fit with your lifestyle.
+Here are some cost-saving tips if you decide a ferret might fit your lifestyle.

 - Ferrets can eat a high-grade kitten or cat food.
-It is cheaper then ferret food and healthy for them.
+It is cheaper than ferret food and healthy for them.
 I get Newman's own cat food.

 - We did purchase a litter pan.
 You do want a ferret litter pan.
 Ferrets do their business in corners.
 They have litter pans with three high sides and one low.
 The low so they can get in easily and the high so the business doesn't spill out.

 - As for the litter, again, they make ferret litter, but it's expensive.
 I get the $1.99 kitty litter, and Rascal does just fine with it.